Best Amazon Holiday Deals on Smart TVs, Apple, UGG, & More

 - HAUS LABORATORIES By Lady Gaga: HAUS OF COLLECTIONS Makeup Kit with Bag, Liquid Eyeshadow, Lip Liner Pencil, and Lip Gloss for $49 (originally $64)

-- Microderm GLO MINI Premium Skincare Bundle with Diamond Microdermabrasion Tool for $114.97 (orig. $130)
+- Microderm GLO MINI Premium Skincare Bundle with Diamond Microdermabrasion Tool for $90 with coupon applied (orig. $130)

 - Neutrogena Microdermabrasion Starter Kit for $17.97 (originally $20)